 If possible, keep the vent on the room air conditioner shut.

 For asthma prevention when you have food allergies, avoid allergy triggers at restaurants with these tips:

-- For food allergies, avoid the foods that cause your allergy symptoms by carefully reading ingredient labels and asking about the food preparation methods when dining out.
+For food allergies, avoid the foods that cause your allergy symptoms by carefully reading ingredient labels and asking about the food preparation methods when dining out.
 Choose fresh foods rather than prepared or processed foods.
-If you have severe asthma attacks or anaphylaxis, carry an epinephrine injection kit with you at all times.
+If you have severe asthma attacks or anaphylaxis, carry two epinephrine injection kits with you at all times.